B12 shots are safe and highly effective. Most patients feel immediate boost in energy after injection.

 Benefits of B12 Shots:

 B12 shots are safe and highly effective.
 Most patients feel immediate boost in energy after injection.
-Other benefits include: improved mood, increase in metabolism, heart health, prevention of diabetic neuropathy, and helps with fetal development during pregnancy.
+Other benefits include: improved mood, increase in metabolism, heart health, improve nerve function.

 What are the potential risks?